matthew-brett/barts-setup/barts_setup.md

       extension block.
 * If WIRED:
     * _Turn off the phone WiFi_.
-    * In due course, plug lightning to USB-A cable from phone into USB-A on MACBOOK USB-A hub (see below).
+    * Plug lightning to USB-A cable from phone into USB-A on port on MACBOOK.

 ### MACBOOK